 Another Banff light experience is In Search of Christmas Spirit.
 Walk through the Cascade of Time Garden and take in a story told by the illuminated animals of Banff National Park.
 Featuring the art of local Indigenous sculptor/painter, Jason Carter, it’s one of those experiences that works for all age-groups.

 The event is free but is ticketed to reduce crowds.
-Buy your tickets here.
+Buy your tickets here to visit from November 17 to December 31.

 Light Up George Lane Park

-The High River Santa Claus Parade is back on and you can enjoy it on December 2!
+The High River Santa Claus Parade is back on and you can enjoy it on December 1.
 Beginning at 5 pm, The town of High River will be lit up and there’ll be light displays, hot chocolate, skating, hot dogs and entertainment throughout the town’s downtown core.
+The lights at George Lane Park go on at 6pm, with the parade starting at 6:30pm.

 Missed the parade?
 The lights in George Land Park will stay on until mid-January.
 The event is free for everyone to attend.